breogann/data-pre-reqs/README.md

 Follow these steps to get on board the rocket ship 🚀

-#### 1. What is the OS in your machine?
-Will you be using a MacOS, a Windows or an Ubuntu/Linux?

-You will see in the header of the repository, a dropdown menu where you will be able to switch instructions depending on the system you'll be working on.

-[insterar captura]

-#### 2. Follow the installation guides for every program/coding environment
+#### 1. Follow the installation guides for every program/coding environment

 If you did your prework, some of the things you will already have set up.
 However, read carefully not to miss anything extra (and valuable) that you can find here.

-#### 3. After installing each program, there might be an exercise:
+#### 2. After installing each program, there might be an exercise:

 a) to check that it does work